 (see website for details)

-Admire fabulous decorative tiles at Jackfield Tile Museum and join a school holiday workshop to try designing your own.
+Also admire fabulous decorative tiles at Jackfield Tile Museum and join a school holiday workshop to try designing your own.
 Kids will be thrilled to put on a hard hat and venture down the Tar Tunnel with bitumen oozing through the walls.

-Make sure you allow time to take a walk across the Iron Bridge itself and pop into the Tollhouse afterwards.
+Finally, make sure you allow time to take a walk across the Iron Bridge itself and pop into the Tollhouse afterwards.